Zenoll

 Author: Zenoll | Apollo.io Certified Partner

-The Difference Between Leads and Revenue (Most Teams Confuse This)
+The Difference Between Leads and Revenue

-For GTM leaders, clarifying the difference between leads and revenue is the first step toward operational alignment.
-Your business does not run on "Marketing Qualified Leads" (MQLs); it runs on revenue.
-The gap between a "lead" and a dollar in the bank is where most strategies die.
+For go-to-market leaders, clarifying the difference between leads and revenue is the first step toward operational alignment.
+Your business does not run on Marketing Qualified Leads.
+It runs on revenue.
+The gap between a lead and a dollar in the bank is where most strategies die.
+This article explores why the MQL is a flawed metric and how to align your entire team around the only outcome that matters.

 The Great Divide: Why Marketing and Sales Clash

-A lead is not considered "qualified" until a sales rep has spoken to them and formally converted them into a stage-one opportunity in the CRM.
+A lead is not considered qualified until a sales rep has spoken to them and formally converted them into a stage-one opportunity in the CRM.

 Why Lead Scoring Models Often Fail